Customize Overlapping Marker Spiderfier

 Part 2 uses the format

-event listener to listen for the three available marker status values, and sets a different icon for all three.
+event listener to listen for the three available marker status values, and set a different icon for all three.

-Note that if your Map facet has the “Marker clustering” setting enabled, it is important to include lines 13-19.
-These lines makes sure the markerspidering format
+Note that if your Map facet has the “Marker clustering” setting enabled, it is important to include lines 8-13.
+These lines make sure the Marker Spiderfier’s format

 How to use custom PHP code?